floumaini/NLP/README.md

 ## Scope

 Powerful means having the ability to control or influence people or things.
-We all have a powerfull person that help us navugate through life and is usually a role model.
-It can be a mom, a dad, a friend and sometimes a celebrity that we love and admire.
+We all have a person that we love and admire that empower us.
+This person can be a mom, a dad, a friend and sometimes a celebrity.
-I am interested in how powerful women communicate through Twitter and what language they use.
-Is there a pattern?
-Are they using the same words or close?
-What is special about these women communication? and what if we can recommend to other people how to speak like a powerful woman.
+In this project, I am interested in how powerful women communicate through Twitter, what are the common words they use, what topics they are interested in?
+Are these topics similar?
+What it is special about these women communication?
+I will also build a FlaskWeb app that will help any "non powerful" individual aka someone like me get a recommendated set of words to use in a sentence to sound like a Michelle Obama or a Melinda Gates.

 ## Methology